FAQ

 Where to find practical implementation advice for this method?

-The General Carbon Plan is an evolving resource that is being updated by the ABC, so some parts of the resource may undergo significant changes, notably with the arrival of this new version of the method.
+The General Carbon Plan is an evolving resource that is being modified by the ABC, so some parts of the resource may undergo significant changes, notably with the arrival of this new version of the method.

 How to find a Bilan Carbone® provider and consultant